 - Give your hamster treats every now and then, but don’t exceed feeding them more than two treats a week.
 Treats could include very small pieces of fresh apple or broccoli, as well as giving them yogurt drops that you can buy at pet stores.
 However, be wary of the fact that if you give excessive amounts of apple or broccoli to your hamster, the high water content in them could result in giving your pet diarrhoea, which can be dangerous.

 - It’s very important that your hamster gets enough exercise, so ensure that you have a play ball to let them run around in outside their cage and a fixed wheel inside their cage.
 Wheels are great fun to your hamster, especially to Roborovskis, as they can run up to 100 miles in a night in the wild!

-- As a hamster’s teeth never stop growing, it’s a good idea to provide your pet with small wooden toys to let them chew and gnaw on, but don’t overcrowd the cage with toys.
+- A hamster’s teeth never stop growing.
+It’s a good idea to provide your pet with small wooden toys to let them chew and gnaw on; but don’t overcrowd the cage with toys.

 - Ensure that your pet’s cage is keep out of direct sunlight and away from draughts.
 Instead keep your hamster in a room with a steady temperature.
 Hamsters will go into hibernation if the temperature is below 5°C and above 40°C.

 Hamster Health Checklist – Keeping your hamster as healthy as can be!